History of Vietnam: Total war outbreak

-In late 1946, after Hồ's return from France, France attacked with a naval bombardment of Haiphong that killed over 6000 people; The DRV government later attacked France in Hanoi capital despite the agreements signed, leading to the First Indochina War on 19 December 1946.
-In Operation Léa 1947, French army inflicting severe casualties on the Việt Minh.
+In late 1946, after Hồ's return from France, France attacked with a naval bombardment of Haiphong that killed over 6,000 people.
+The DRV government later attacked French forces in Hanoi, leading to the First Indochina War on 19 December 1946.
+In Operation Léa in 1947, the French army inflicted severe casualties on the Viet Minh.
 However it was strategically inconclusive because it failed to capture the Việt Minh leadership or seriously cripple its military forces.
-In 1947, France wanted to find a political alternative to the Viet Minh in the name of anti-communism after the Viet Minh refused to surrender.
+In 1947, France wanted to find an anti-communist political alternative to the Viet Minh after the Viet Minh refused to surrender.
 France decided to bring back the former Vietnamese emperor Bảo Đại.
 The Vietnamese anti-communist faction formed a political alliance in Nanjing in February 1947, they supported cooperation with France and the Bảo Đại Solution.
 A Provisional Central Government was formed in May 1948 and later signed a preliminary treaty with France in Hạ Long Bay on 5 June, partly reuniting the protectorates of Annam and Tonkin.
-As part of decolonization after WWII when both the U.S. and USSR opposed colonialism, after negotiations between French left-wing government and Vietnamese anti-communist politicians led by Bảo Đại, France recognized nominal independence of Vietnam within the French Union and France gave up their claims to Cochinchina on 8 March 1949, leading the establishment of the State of Vietnam, its capital was located in Saigon.
+After negotiations between the new left-wing French government and Vietnamese anti-communist politicians led by Bảo Đại, France recognized nominal independence of Vietnam within the French Union and gave up their claims to Cochinchina on 8 March 1949, leading the establishment of the State of Vietnam, with its capital located in Saigon.
 The Accords took effect on 14 June 1949.
-It received final ratification by the French National Assembly on 29 January 1950 and was signed by French President Vincent Auriol on 2 February, abolishing the Treaty of Huế (1884).
+It ratified by the French National Assembly on 29 January 1950 and signed by French President Vincent Auriol on 2 February, abolishing the Treaty of Huế (1884).